Queiroga announces a booster dose for healthcare professionals

 Currently, the Ministry of Health is conducting a study that should provide answers about the effectiveness of CoronaVac in the third application and allow a comparison with other immunizing agents approved in Brazil, which will also be tested during the research.

-A boost in immunization against covid-19 for seniors over 70 years and immunosuppressed was also announced by the Ministry of Health as of this second half of September.
+A boost in immunization against covid-19 for seniors over 70 and immunosuppressed was announced by the Ministry of Health in August and began in September.

 Queiroga is in quarantine period in New York (USA), where he was diagnosed with covid-19 shortly before returning to Brazil, after accompanying President Jair Bolsonaro (no party) at the UN General Assembly (United Nations).